nathanknguyen/Project1/class-content/06-Server-Side-APIs/01-Activities/25-Stu_Git-Repo-Setup/README.md

 > **Important:** Because this is a group-based application, only one person in the group needs to make the repository.
 That person will invite the other developers to join the repo as a collaborator once they have everything set up.

+## What is the Gitflow Workflow?

+This activity and the next activity are based on the concept of **Gitflow Workflow**.
+Gitflow is a workflow strategy for using `git` in a team.
+Gitflow provides the following advantages:

+1. Allows for team members to work in parallel
+   - Provides team and individual "sandboxes" where team members can write code without fear of breaking things
+   - Fewer merge conflicts
+1. Structures releases to encourage more predictable deployments
+1. Protects the code that deploys to production
+1. Encourages code reviews whereby the team reviews code quality before deployment

+Please refer to [this page](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more information.

 ## Instructions

 ### Create the Repository and Set Up .gitignore File